coderamen666/srd-v3.5-md/psionics/psionic-races.md

     water.
 If she spends 1 power point, an elan does not need to eat or drink for 24 hours.
 -   Automatic Language: Common.
 Bonus Languages: Any (other than secret languages, such as Druidic).
-Elans' past lives expose them to wide ranges of language.
+Elans’ past lives expose them to wide ranges of language.
 -   Favored Class: Psion.
 -   Level Adjustment: +0.

 ## Half-Giants

--   +2 Strength, +2 Constitution, --2 Dexterity: Half-giants are tough
+-   +2 Strength, +2 Constitution, –2 Dexterity: Half-giants are tough
     and strong, but not too nimble.

 -   Giant: Half-giants are not subject to spells or effects that affect